CardosoMurilo-Econ/InteractiveFixedEffect/README.md

 ## Usage

-To use `factorAnalysis`, import it as follows:
+To use `InteractiveFixedEffect`, import it as follows:

 ```python
 import InteractiveFixedEffect as IFE